deltaDNA/sql-cookbook/README.md

 ## Purpose

 This repository aims to provide a number of best practises and ideas on how to construct queries that provide interesting data in a way that works well with our platform.
+The queries have all been verified on games implementing the Snowflake data warehouse.
+Comments within the query will indicate any specific cases where a query cannot be run on the original Vertica warehouse.

 Use these queries as you please for educational purposes and to adjust them to suit your specific needs.